Publications and Communication

 SBU has an extensive network of collaborative partners in Sweden and internationally.
 In Sweden, SBU collaborates with the National Board of Health and Welfare, the Medical Products Agency, and the Pharmaceutical Benefits Board.
-A range of professional organizations in health care, insurance organizations, and other interested parties participate in implementing the findings of SBU assessments.
+A range of professional organisations in health care, insurance organisations, and other interested parties participate in implementing the findings of SBU assessments.

 SBU has also been a driving force in several projects at the European Union (EU) level.